awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/set-config.md

 Specify `privKeyPath` only if `method` is set to `pki`\.
 Specify `password` only if `method` is set to `password`\.

-All fields that contain values are required, as described here:
+All properties that contain values are required, as described here:

 `id`
 A user\-defined alphanumeric ID that uniquely identifies a collection of devices called a *device pool*\.
 Devices that belong to a pool must have identical hardware\.
 When you run a suite of tests, devices in the pool are used to parallelize the workload\.
 Multiple devices are used to run different tests\.